liannewriting/liannewriting.github.io/README.md

 # liannewriting.github.io
-# uploaded html file as an example for tutorial
+# uploaded html file as an example for the Beautiful Soup tutorial 20201021